Fashion Trends That May Affect Your Health

 But wearing a super-tight device around your waist comes with several downsides.
 Waist training places pressure on internal organs such as your liver and bowel and compresses your lungs making breathing difficult.
 Skeletons of corset-wearing women from Victorian times showed skeletal changes in the spine.
 Waist training will also not permanently reduce the amount of fat around your middle; as soon as you take the corset off, your body fat redistributes itself back to normal.

-Finished: Fashion Trends That Can Affect Your Health
+Finished: Fashion Trends That May Affect Your Health